-Welcome to the National Institute for Health Research Health Protection Research Unit (NIHR HPRU) in Chemical and Radiation Threats and Hazards.
+Welcome to the National Institute for Health Research Health Protection Research Unit (NIHR HPRU) in Chemical and Radiation Threats and Hazards at Imperial College London.

-This HPRU is led by Imperial College London in partnership with Public Health England, King’s College London and the MRC Toxicology Unit at the University of Cambridge.
+This HPRU is a partnership between Imperial College London and the UK Health Security Agency, in collaboration with King’s College London and the MRC Toxicology Unit at the University of Cambridge.

 Adverse outcome pathways and exposure-response relationships for ionising and non-ionising radiation: